xinwen-xw/CMU-Graphics-DrawSVG/README.md

 ![Sample locations](misc/coord_4spp.png?raw=true)

-It's reasonable to think of supersampled rendering as rendering an image that is `sample_rate` times larger than the actual output image in each dimension, then resampling the larger rendered output down to the screen sampling rate after rendering is complete. **Note: If you implemented your triangle rasterizer in terms of sampling coverage in screen-space coordinates (and not in terms of pixels), then the code changes to support supersampling should be fairly simple for triangles.**
+It's reasonable to think of supersampled rendering as rendering an image that is sample_rate times larger than the actual output image in each dimension, then resampling the larger rendered output down to the screen sampling rate after rendering is complete.
+If you take a look at the picture at the start of the “Getting Acquainted with the Starter Code” section, you can get an idea of the structure you should be aiming for.
+Previously, you might have been going straight to `render_target` to rasterize your lines and triangles, but now you should try to add an intermediate in order to support supersampling. **Note: If you implemented your triangle rasterizer in terms of sampling coverage in screen-space coordinates (and not in terms of pixels), then the code changes to support supersampling should be fairly simple for triangles.**

 To help you out, here is a sketch of an implementation: